the-cognitiveservices-ninja/demo-environment/docs/tendfor.md

 ## Demo: Call Queue (in several experiences)
   - call #{nttdemouserphonequeue}#
   - talk about the possibility of configuring queues and prompts
+    -   the demo is set to parallel ringing
   - take the call and demonstrate call forward to 2nd level
   - demonstrate with bruno.ente@ddcoms.onmicrosoft.com, user has no phone license but still is an agent